 What is Women’s and Gender Studies?

-Women’s & Gender Studies is an interdisciplinary program that prepares students to think critically and creatively by employing gender as a primary category of analysis.
-The program is set up to examine a variety of issues of specific interest to women and of general interest to scholars of gender studies across a variety of diverse cultural and historical settings.
+Women’s and Gender Studies is a flexible, interdisciplinary program that prepares students to think critically and creatively by employing gender as a primary category of analysis.
+WGST is an inclusive space for students to examine gender across a variety of diverse cultural and historical settings and to center the experiences of women and non-binary people.
+Students will work with their advisor to figure out an appropriate course of study tailored to their interests.

 Why Take Women’s and Gender Studies Courses?